Let’s get you startedSign in or create an account to view your personalized quotes.

 You can take steps to get a more affordable insurance payment, including:

-• Ask for discounts.
-Most insurance companies offer discounts on insurance products for the military, first responders, students, loyal customers, and people with a clean driving record.
+Most insurance companies offer discounts for the military, first responders, students, loyal customers, and people with a clean driving record.

-• Increase your deductible.
-A deductible is an amount you owe for an insurance claim before coverage kicks in.
-Consider increasing the amount of your deductible to lower your monthly premium payment.[3]
+A deductible is the amount you owe for an insurance claim before coverage kicks in.
+Consider increasing your deductible amount to lower your monthly premium.[3]

-• Compare quotes.
-Contact other competitors to see what rates they’re offering.
-You could find not only an overall lower rate but also new customer discounts, among other savings.
+Contact other insurance companies to see what rates they’re offering.
+You could find an overall lower rate but also new customer discounts, among other savings.

 Car insurance grace period FAQs